 Courtesy of Jessica Shillato from the Spotted Salamander Café and Catering in Columbia, South Carolina, this recipe is a great new addition to the party menu.
-The turnip greens are incredibly versatile and boil down similarly to collards.
-The recipe combines the the rich flavors of sour cream, savory country ham, sharp parmesan cheese, and minced aromatic garlic.
+The turnip greens are incredibly versatile and boil down similarly to collard greens.
+The recipe combines the the rich flavors of sour cream, savory country ham, sharp parmesan cheese, and minced, aromatic garlic.
 Packed with flavors that coat the tongue in a creamy composition, this turnip greens country ham dip is perfect for crackers, toast points, or sliced veggies.

 Serves 4 to 6